xtracthub/xtract-python/README.md

-# xtract-python
+xtract-python

 ## Functionality (WIP)

 Currently supported functionality as of 07/01/2021.
-Documentation is provided as WIP.

 |Method              |Description
 |:-------------------|:------------------------------|